openshift/origin-aggregated-logging/deployment/README.md

     $ oadm policy add-scc-to-user privileged system:serviceaccount:logging:aggregated-logging-fluentd

-Give the account access to read labels from all pods (again with the correct project):
+Also give the account access to read labels from all pods (again with the correct project):

     $ oadm policy add-cluster-role-to-user cluster-reader system:serviceaccount:logging:aggregated-logging-fluentd